roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "You can try."
 "I wanted to know if there is any whisky left.
 It's in the desk drawer in director's office."
 "Whisky?"
 "Aha.
-I was drinking it when research progressed or something good was to happen."
+I was drinking it when research progressed or something good were to happen."

 I swallowed the words 'together with Nagisa.'
-For it should be a bother to explain about Nagisa to Ohan, there was no deep meaning.
+For it should be a bother to explain about Nagisa to Ohan,  no deep meaning  lay therein.

 "Okay.
 You have to wait a little."